Looking for flowers to go with your chocs? Check out our roundup of London's best florists.

 Looking to buy a box of chocolates in London, and a supermarket selection just won't cut it?

 Get yourself to the capital's finest chocolate shops and chocolatiers.
 Some have been going for centuries, and many have French, Belgian or Swiss influences, so they know their stuff.
 Plenty have online stores too, so you can support local or independent businesses, from home.

 Established at a Borough Market stall in 2000, it's fair to say Artisan du Chocolat has done pretty well for itself — the boutiques in Chelsea and Selfridges are sleek, classy affairs, with plenty of space to encourage browsing.

 If you're shopping for someone who isn't keen on salted caramel (!?), the couture chocolates make for a jazzy gift that stands out from the usual boxes.
-Sure, you've got your usual vanilla in there, but also liquorice, poppy seeds, and mushrooms, all decorated in eye-catching patterns.
+Sure, you've got your usual vanilla in there, but also pecan praline, hibiscus ganache, Tasmanian honey, pink peppercorns, and other unusual ingredients, all decorated in eye-catching patterns.
 Coming from the same kitchen that brought us salted caramel, we'll try anything.